Lovebug (Jonas Brothers song)

 "Lovebug" is a song by the American pop rock band Jonas Brothers.
 It was released as the third official single off their third studio album, A Little Bit Longer, on September 8, 2008.
-Lyrically, "Lovebug" is about being smitten by girl for the first time and attracting feelings for said girl from that moment.
+Lyrically, "Lovebug" is about being smitten by a girl for the first time and attracting feelings for said girl from that moment.
 A music video was released to accompany the single and is a period piece romance that was inspired by The Notebook.

 Background and composition

 The song was written while on tour with Miley Cyrus on her Best of Both Worlds Tour.
 Nick said that "we were in the hotel room and sat down that night and wrote it in about 15 or 20 minutes."
 The song was confirmed to be the second single from the album on August 12, 2008.

 The song first premiered at the 2008 MTV Video Music Awards, where the Jonas Brothers performed it on the backlot of Paramount Studios in Hollywood, California.